Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

-assumption that the treatment and the control were identical; that is, they take it as _given_ that the lift will be zero on average—but with random fluctuations—and ask how often those fluctuations would produce the kind of results observed during the exepriment.[^nhst] In contrast, the [Bayesian](https://en.wikipedia.org/wiki/Bayesian_inference) approach takes _the data as given_, as well as what we believed _before we collected data_, and asks what _distribution of lifts_ are most compatible with the combination of
+assumption that the treatment and the control were identical; that is, they take it as _given_ that the lift will be zero on average—but with random fluctuations—and ask how often those fluctuations would produce the kind of results observed during the experiment.[^nhst] In contrast, the [Bayesian](https://en.wikipedia.org/wiki/Bayesian_inference) approach takes _the data as given_, as well as what we believed _before we collected data_, and asks what _distribution of lifts_ are most compatible with the combination of